opencog/learn/Theory-Notes.md

 CPU insn set, are are meant to assemble and "snap together" just like insns are assembled into a working program.
-Compilers can do this, because they have (1) an accurate machine description and (2) a bag of agorithms through which source code can betransformed into insns using that machine description.
+Compilers can do this, because they have (1) an accurate machine description and (2) a bag of algorithms through which source code can betransformed into insns using that machine description.
 Currently, Claude has neither of these.
 The "machine description" of Atomese is informal: a bunch of wiki pages.
-I could tell Claude to "read the source, Luke" but this offers at best a very localized patch, and is insufficent at larger scales.
+I could tell Claude to "read the source, Luke" but this offers at best a very localized patch, and is insufficient at larger scales.
 It also doesn't have a "bag of algorithms"; it has a collection of examples, which it can reason from by analogy, but again, these are highly localized.
 If the problem solution is not close to what can be found in